open-contracting/standard/standard/standard.md

         the process.

 -   Contract
     -   Information about the contract and the process through to completion.
 Including links to the contract documents, details of contract amendments (change of value, deliverables alterations, no-cost extensions), reports on deliverables and the status of the contract (active, completed, terminated).

--   Termination

-    - Information about the end of a contract, including details of why the contract ended (e.g. work completed; breach of contract), final costs paid, final deliverables, and evaluation information.
+    -   Note that Termination information (details of why the contract ended, final costs paid, final deliverables, and evaluation information.) is included under contract within our data model although it is a seperate phase in the contracting journey.

 ### Add on information

-Thirdly, in addition to the core components, there will be lots of cases where publishers or users of the data need to augment the core data with their own information.
+Thirdly, in addition to the core components, there will be cases where publishers, or users, need to augment the core data with their own information.
 The standard will provide a mechanism for Add-On information.
 This will include additional fields in core components as well as Add On components (e.g. new kinds of **contracting release**).

 The publishing and re-use of add-ons will be encouraged to try and reduce duplication and facilitate reuse of tools.
-The use of Add-Ons will be subject to the following restrictions[1](#footnote):
+The use of Add-Ons will be subject to the following restrictions[^1]:

 -   It must not use terms from outside this specification's terms where this specification's terms would suffice